gene-chou/EFPN-detectron2/README.md

 ## EFPN implementation based on detectron2

-"detectron2" folder name changed to "detectron" to correctly build add training script add "efpn.py" in detectron/modeling/backbone
+"detectron2" folder name changed to "detectron" to correctly build (could also work outside of root dir)

+add training script

+add "efpn.py" in detectron/modeling/backbone

+get C2' from backbone to produce P2', connect new head to P2'\

+loss function that balances foreground-background

 Credits: